opensearch-project/OpenSearch/ecs/README.md

 ```

 Notes:
-- PUT and POST are interchangeable.
+- PUT and POST are interchangable.
 - The name of the index template does not matter.
 Any name can be used.
 - Adjust credentials and URL accordingly.